Photoexcitation of atoms by cylindrically polarized Laguerre-Gaussian beams: Results and Discussion

 \subsection{Distribution of electric-quadrupole field in the beam cross section of cylindrically polarized LG beam}

-In the last section, we performed multipole expansion of the vector potential of a LG beam to obtain the complex weight factors $W_{m_{l},\lambda,p}(L,M,\Lambda; b,w_{o})$ for both circularly and cylindrically polarized LG beams.
-The strength of a multipole component $L$, in particular electric-quadrupole component (L = 2), in the beam cross section is given by~$\sum_{M=-L}^{+L}|W_{m_{l},\lambda,p}(L=2,M,\Lambda=1;b,w_{o})|^{2}$ for a corresponding polarization of the LG beam.
+We now use the complex weight factors $W_{m_{\ell},\lambda,p}(L,M,\Lambda; b,w_{o})$ to analyze the distribution of the electric quadrupole field in the beam cross-section of cylindrically polarized LG beams.
+The strength of a multipole component $L$, in particular electric-quadrupole component (L = 2), in the beam cross section is given by~$\sum_{M=-L}^{+L}|W_{m_{\ell},\lambda,p}(L=2,M,\Lambda=1;b,w_{o})|^{2}$ for a corresponding polarization of the LG beam.
 We define relative strength of the electric-quadrupole~field

 as a ratio of strength of the electric-quadrupole field between circularly polarized and radially polarized LG beams.